-I fell in love with Croatia in 2012 when I first time I visited the country.
-So during my "European summer" I was without a doubt going to go back to Croatia.
+So during my "European Summer" five years later, I was without a doubt going to go back to Croatia.

-Shortly after I went to Plitvice, I heard about Krka National Park; Plitvice's smaller, less crowded and less popular cousin.
-Krka National Park is a 109 square km forest reserve with 7 terraced lakes and waterfalls.
+Just a few weeks after I went to Croatia, I heard about Krka National Park; Plitvice's smaller, less crowded and less popular cousin!
+Isn't that how it usually works?!

 Needless to say that I was very much looking forward to exploring and swimming in this park!